 “They were lucky they got our ship.
 Often, crew just throw them overboard,” says the captain.
 It’s a harsh reminder of the lawlessness of the sea, aided by rules that make reporting stowaways a nightmare for everyone.
 Nowadays, ship owners are fined when stowaways are discovered, some ports won’t let them land, and the scrutiny and time delays caused by government officials give crews more grief than the stowaways themselves.

 The Felixstowe stowaways made their way from China to South Korea, then snuck on unnoticed while the ship was loading containers at Busan, the biggest port in Korea.
 Two men were discovered shortly after sailing, and a thorough search found three others, all very hungry and nervous.
 They were fed, given cabins, and ended up sleeping a lot of the time or watching movies while the ship continued its journey east across the Pacific for another ten days to Los Angeles.
 Their cocooned world ended abruptly when a posse of 12 U.S. Coast Guard and immigration officers boarded just outside L.A. to take them into custody.

-I can’t help feeling a buzz of excitement whenever the captain and crew talk about stowaways, pirates, storms, and other sea stories.
-I start wondering what kind of life prompted the five stowaways to risk being thrown overboard, at best two to three weeks hiding uncomfortably on a huge containership, and more likely, being found and sent back home again.
-But when I ask the captain what he felt after discovering the stowaways, he replies: “A deep sense of remorse, really, for my company.
+I feel a buzz of excitement whenever the captain and crew talk about stowaways, pirates, storms, and other sea stories.
+I wonder what kind of life prompted the five stowaways to risk being thrown overboard, at best two to three weeks hiding uncomfortably on a huge containership, and more likely, being found and sent back home again.
+But when I ask the captain how he felt after discovering the stowaways, he replies: “A deep sense of remorse, really, for my company.
 A lot of work will have to take place because of this stowaway problem.”